Luke-SNAW/Luke-SNAW/README.md

 ## Week 21, 2026

+- [Apparently Google hates us now](https://xcancel.com/pokemoncentral/status/2057123807404638250) - the recent deindexing of the Italian fan wiki Pokémon Central by Google
+  - Many participants suggest that Google has become indifferent to site owners, often leaving them with no clear recourse or explanation for sudden visibility losses. - [HN](https://news.ycombinator.com/item?id=48210263)
 - [Ascetic Computing](https://ratfactor.com/ascetic-computing) is a philosophy of **simplicity** and **focus** that prioritizes personal standards and deliberate tool usage over the constant pursuit of new technology.
 By embracing **self-imposed constraints** and reliable, long-lasting software, users can achieve greater creative freedom and avoid the distractions of modern digital life.

 ## Week 20, 2026